cube3power/atsd/installation/verifying-installation.md

 sudo service atsd start
 ```

-If running ATSD on a shared server with heavy workloads, edit the `/etc/systemd/system/atsd.service` file and replace type 'oneshot' with 'forking'
+If running ATSD on a shared server with heavy workloads, edit the `/etc/systemd/system/atsd.service` file and replace type `oneshot` with `forking`.

 ```yaml
 [Service]